Dewi Sri: History and origin

-The cult of the primordial rice goddess has its origin in the prehistoric domestication, development and propagation of rice cultivation in Asia, possibly brought by Austroasiatic or Austronesian population that finally migrated and settled in the archipelago.
-Similar but slightly different rice spirits and rice deity mythologies are widespread among Indonesian ethnicities and also in neighbouring countries e.g. in Thailand and Cambodia.
+The worship of the primordial rice goddess has its origin in the prehistoric domestication, development and propagation of rice cultivation in Asia, possibly brought by Austroasiatic or Austronesian population that finally migrated and settled in the archipelago.
+Similar but slightly different rice spirits and rice deity mythologies are widespread among Indonesian ethnicities and also in neighbouring countries, e.g. in Thailand and Cambodia.

 The name "Sri" was derived from Sanskrit (श्री) which means wealth, prosperity, health, beauty, good fortune and also the other name of the Hindu goddess Lakshmi.

 Denys Lombard in his book Le Carrefour Javanais.
 Essai d'Histoire Globale argues that the mythological character of Dewi Sri was originated from India.
 In Hinduism, the goddess Sri is known as Lakshmi, the shakti or consort of Vishnu.
-However, the cult of the rice goddess in Indonesian Archipelago, which associated with Dewi Sri, has widely spread even in the areas that was not exposed to Indian influences.
+However, the worship of the rice goddess in the Indonesian Archipelago, which is associated with Dewi Sri, has widely spread even in the areas that were not exposed to Indian influences.

-Titi Surti Nastiti, a researcher of Pusat Penelitian Arkeologi Nasional however, suggests that the cult of the goddess of rice has older origin, the rice goddess has been worshipped from the prehistoric period prior of Hindu-Buddhist influence in the archipelago.
-Several statues made from stone and bronze identified as "Dewi Sri" (goddess Sri) was found in Indonesia, more specifically from ancient Java.
-Examining the mudra (hand positions) and lakshana (attributes) of the statue, Indonesian Dewi Sri iconography are different from the murti of goddess Sri Lakshmi found in India.
-In India the depiction of Lakshmi often shows her holding padma (red lotus) in her hands.
-The depiction of Dewi Sri in Indonesia has always been related as the goddess of rice.
-The practice of paying homage to the goddess of rice or the goddess of fertility had already existed prior to Hindu-Buddhist influences to the archipelago.
+Titi Surti Nastiti, a researcher of Pusat Penelitian Arkeologi Nasional however, suggests that the veneration of the goddess of rice has older origin, the rice goddess has been worshipped from the prehistoric period prior of Hindu-Buddhist influence in the archipelago.
+Several statues made from stone and bronze identified as "Dewi Sri" (goddess Sri) were found in Indonesia, more specifically from ancient Java.
+Examining the mudra (hand positions) and lakshana (attributes) of the statue, Indonesian Dewi Sri iconography is different from the murti of goddess Sri Lakshmi found in India.
+In India, the depiction of Lakshmi often shows her holding padma (red lotus) in her hands.
+The depiction of Dewi Sri in Indonesia has always been related to the goddess of rice.
+The practice of paying homage to the goddess of rice or the goddess of fertility had already existed before Hindu-Buddhist influences to the archipelago.

-Therefore, the siplin (sculptor or statue maker) of ancient Java often depicting goddess Sri as the goddess of rice.
-The siplin in ancient Java has a different concept of goddess Sri as the shakti of Vishnu.
-The depiction of goddess Sri is inseparable from the concept of her as the goddess of rice that has been worshipped from the prehistoric period.
+Therefore, the siplin (sculptor or statue maker) of ancient Java often depicted the goddess Sri as the goddess of rice.
+The siplin in ancient Java has a different concept of the goddess Sri as the shakti of Vishnu.
+The depiction of the goddess Sri is inseparable from the concept of her as the goddess of rice that has been worshipped from the prehistoric period.
 Therefore, Dewi Sri has a distinctive attribute that depicts this, which is her left hand holding a sprig of rice.
-In Indonesian society, the veneration of the goddess of rice is very closely related to the fertility cult and its important role in agriculture.
+In Indonesian society, the veneration of the goddess of rice is very closely related to the fertility worship and its important role in agriculture.